Islandora-CLAW/claw-docker-tomcat/README.md

 | build      |                         |             | Build this image with the default settings.                      |
 | foreground | [port] [admin password] | 8080 random | Start tomcat in the foreground with the given port and password. |
 | background | [port] [admin password] | 8080 random | Start tomcat in the background with the given port and password. |

-## Notes

-Eventually we will support running on either OpenJDK or Oracle JDK, but for the moment it only supports OpenJDK.

 ## Maintainers/Sponsors